OTTO LINK HISTORY OVERVIEW:

 1936 THE FIRST HARD RUBBER MOUTHPIECE

 In 1936 the first hard rubber mouthpiece by Otto Link started production.
 They had “EBURNATED BAR” written on the top/body of the mouthpiece and were a budget line for Otto Link, like a student model.
 This is because back then hard rubber was so much less expensive than brass.
 They had the largest chamber in the history of rubber Otto Links, and the lowest baffle.
 Interestingly, they tended to play best with small tip openings.
 The serial numbers and tip openings were marked on the table.
-They had Otto Link written at an angle across the back of the mouthpiece with a pretty chain link band going around the largest portion of the body.
+They had Otto Link written at an angle across the back of the mouthpiece with a pretty chain link band going around the front portion of the body.
 They also sported an attractive machined shank, matching the look of their metal mouthpieces.

 Here are some Otto Link Ads from this period showing their product line-up:

 1940 TONE MASTER MOUTHPIECE